adamsmitth/epsonscansmart/docs/source/index.rst

 - Save files in PDF, JPEG, or PNG formats
 - Send scans via email or upload to cloud services
 - Perform OCR (Optical Character Recognition) to make text searchable
-- Organize scanned files into folders automatically
+- Organize scanned files into folders automatic

 It’s especially popular with models like Epson EcoTank, WorkForce, and FastFoto series.